typora/support.typora.io/_drafts/2021-11-21-activation.md

 You will need to may more license code for this reason.

+## What is allowed or not allowed when using Typora ?

+Please refer to our [End User License Agreement](https://support.typora.io/License-Agreement/).

 ## I have other questions...

 Please contact <hi@typora.io>.
 If your question is about activation and orders, please attach the information you have, like that email address you used when purchase, and / or license code you used for activation, etc.